 I was convinced that his shortcomings in Downing Street were doing too much damage to the reputation and record of the Government, however many heartfelt apologies he offered.

 I believed when I voted that change was necessary.
-But democracy is straightforward.
+I was one of 148 MPs who wanted to end his leadership.